rifqiaz06/flask-nginx-lb/README.md

-# 📘 README: Flask + NGINX Load Balancer with Docker
+# Flask + NGINX Load Balancer with Docker

 This project demonstrates a simple load balancing setup using **Flask**, **NGINX**, and **Docker Compose**.
 Useful for local development and understanding how to distribute traffic across multiple app instances.